-Enjoy trying these old fashioned pound cake recipes and make one of the world's oldest, most popular dessert cakes.
-Pound cakes are traditionally richly dense in texture and large.
+These old fashioned pound cake recipes make one of the world's oldest, most popular dessert cakes.
+Pound cakes are traditionally rich tasting, dense in texture, and large.
 They tend to be served plain, dusted with powdered sugar, lightly glazed, or sometimes with an unpretentious icing.

 Mom's Recipe Scrapbooks (c.
 1920s)